tangentsoft/pidp8i/README.md

 having to reload it from tape or disk.

 There were also several power fail and restart options designed and made available for the PDP-8 series throughout its lifetime.
-One of these, the KP8-I for the PDP-8/I would detect a power fail condition, then in the brief time window while the power supply’s reservoir capacitors kept the computer running, this option card would raise an interrupt, giving a user-written routine up to 1 millisecond to save important registers
+One of these — the KP8-I for the PDP-8/I — would detect a power fail condition, then in the brief time window while the power supply’s reservoir capacitors kept the computer running, this option card would raise an interrupt, giving a user-written routine up to 1 millisecond to save important registers